- Created on the 11 October, 2017.

 Milk ELISA kit is designed for measuring quantitative amounts of bovine milk protein present in food (for example chocolate, bread crumbs, cookies, soy products, sausage, orange juice and wine).
 This assay has a minimum analytical sensitivity limit of 0.05 ppm.

-The minimum detection sensitivity level of bovine milk using this milk ELISA kit was 0.05 ppm.
-The standard assay range for this kit is 0.4 – 10.0 ppm.
+The minimum detection sensitivity level of bovine milk using current milk ELISA kit was 0.05 ppm.
+The standard range for this assay is 0.4 – 10.0 ppm.

 - A rapid immunomagnetic beads-based immunoassay for the detection of β-casein in bovine milk.
 Food Chem.
 (2014) 158: 445-8.
 Song F., et al.